Pre-Production Inspection

 Frequently Asked Questions (FAQ) About Pre-Production Inspection

 A pre-production inspection (PPI) is a quality control process conducted before mass production begins.
-It helps ensure that raw materials, components, and production setups meet quality standards, reducing the risk of defects, delays, and costly rework.
+It confirms that raw materials, components, and production setups meet required standards.

 A PPI should be scheduled before full-scale production starts, ideally after raw materials and components are ready but before manufacturing begins.
 This ensures that any quality issues are identified and corrected early.